-The Business Information Technology (BIT) program is a blend of IT, Computer Fundamentals, Business Administration, Modeling, and Applications.
-It is an interdisciplinary program that combines business information technology with hands-on technological experience.
-To learn more about this program, it is necessary to understand its basic components: Information technology and business administration.
-The Information technology and computer basics include the development, deployment, and installation of information and communication systems, including devices, applications, and software, in addition to information processing and digital analysis using a computer, including management, storage, and retrieval of data and information.
+The Business Information Technology (BIT) program combines IT, Computer Fundamentals, Business Administration, Modeling, and Applications.
+The interdisciplinary program connects business information technology with hands-on technological experience.
+To learn more about this program, it is necessary to understand its essential components: Information technology and business administration.
+The Information technology and computer basics include developing, deploying, and installing information and communication systems, including devices, applications, and software, and information processing and digital analysis using a computer, including management, storage, and retrieval of data and information.

 The BIT is distinguished by its study plan, which focuses on the development of processes and solving problems in business enterprises, where technical knowledge areas are applied in the design and development of enterprise processes, strategic management, and the effective use of methods and techniques necessary to align the information technology infrastructure, capabilities, and enterprise systems with the business processes that are used in organizations.